 Since our inception, we have invested a significant portion of our efforts and financial resources in research and development and sales and marketing activities.
-Research and development, clinical trials, product engineering, ongoing product upgrades and other enhancements such as software-updates for the ARTAS System, and seeking regulatory clearances and approvals to market future products will require substantial funds to complete.
-As of March 31, 2018, we had capital resources consisting of cash and cash equivalents of \$16.5 million.
-In connection with our IPO, we raised an additional \$22.7 million of proceeds, net of underwriting discounts and commissions, and offering expenses.
-We believe that we will continue to expend substantial resources for the foreseeable future in connection with the ongoing commercializing of the ARTAS System, increasing our sales and marketing efforts, and continuing research and development and product enhancements activities.
+Research and development, clinical trials, product engineering, ongoing product upgrades and other enhancements such as software-updates for the ARTAS® Systems and seeking regulatory clearances and approvals to market future products will require substantial funds to complete.
+As of June 30, 2018, we had capital resources consisting of cash and cash equivalents of \$16.9 million.
+In connection with our IPO, we raised an additional \$22.1 million of proceeds, net of underwriting discounts and commissions, and offering expenses.
+We believe that we will continue to expend substantial resources for the foreseeable future in connection with the ongoing commercializing of the ARTAS® System, increasing our sales and marketing efforts, and continuing research and development and product enhancements activities.

-We believe our existing cash and cash equivalents, cash expected to be generated from the sale of our products and the net proceeds from the Solar Agreement following the repayment of the loan with Oxford will not be sufficient for us to fund our planned operations for the next twelve months.
+We believe our existing cash and cash equivalents and cash expected to be generated from the sale of our products will not be sufficient for us to fund our planned operations for the next twelve months.
 Therefore, we will need additional capital to fund our future operations.
 In addition, our operating plans may change as a result of many factors some of which may be unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings or other sources, such as strategic collaborations.
 Such financing may result in dilution to stockholders, imposition of burdensome debt covenants and repayment obligations, the licensing of rights to our technology or other restrictions that may affect our business.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.